jasononggo/docs/DOCKER.md

 $ sestatus
 ```

-## Where to find SELinux permissions denials details
+## (general) Fix container did not work properly.

 Reference: [Where to find SELinux permissions denials details](https://wiki.gentoo.org/wiki/SELinux/Tutorials/Where_to_find_SELinux_permission_denial_details)

-### Having problems with a service, check if SELinux is the culprit.
+- Disable SELinux to confirm whether SELinux is the culprit.

-- Make sure everything works without SELinux, if confirmed, continue.

 ```
 # Set SELinux to permissive mode